siddharth201/MyNotes/miscellaneous/DotProductvsDistance.md

 > "Do they point in the same preference direction?"

 And this is the bridge from the mathematics you're learning now to **embeddings, recommendation systems, semantic search, and eventually LLMs**.

+---

+### Q. How much do these arrows point in the same direction? vs Are they pointing in the same direction?